department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### How do I file a Notice of Appeal with the CAVC?

-[Complete and file a Notice of Appeal](http://www.uscourts.cavc.gov/forms_fees.php).
+[Fill out and file a Notice of Appeal](http://www.uscourts.cavc.gov/forms_fees.php).
 Send your Notice of Appeal to the clerk of CAVC.
 [Follow these detailed instructions](http://www.uscourts.cavc.gov/appeal.php).

 ### Get more information